R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 underlying enclave object is also exposed enabling you to make assertions on the enclave's state, something that cannot be done on real hardware or even in simulation mode.

-In your enclave module add the following test dependency
+In your **enclave** module build.gradle file add the following test dependency

 ```groovy hl_lines="2"
 testImplementation "com.r3.conclave:conclave-testing"